Best Payroll Software for 1099 Contractors in 2026

 Frequently asked questions

 What's the cheapest way to pay a handful of 1099 contractors?
-If you only need year-end filing and already pay contractors by ACH or check, a dedicated filing service like Track1099 runs $12.99 for the first form plus $2.99 per additional form, cheaper than any full payroll subscription for under 10 contractors.
+If you only need year-end filing and already pay contractors by ACH or check, a dedicated filing service like Track1099 (now Avalara 1099 & W-9) starts around $3.10 per form for small batches, cheaper than any full payroll subscription for under 10 contractors.

 Do I need to collect a W-9 before paying a new contractor?
 Yes, and ideally before the first payment, not at year-end.
-The W-9 provides the legal name, address, and TIN you need to file an accurate 1099-NEC by the January 31 deadline; chasing this information in January is the most common cause of late or incorrect filings.
+The W-9 provides the legal name, address, and TIN you need to file an accurate 1099-NEC by the January 31 deadline; chasing this information in January is the most common cause of late or incorrect filings, and a name or TIN that doesn't match IRS records is the top cause of the e-file rejections and CP2100 mismatch notices covered above.

 Is Square Payroll a good fit if I only pay contractors?
 Often yes, for pure contractor-only shops.
-It charges $6 per contractor per month with no base fee and bills only in months you actually pay someone, which beats flat-base competitors like OnPay ($40/month base) if your contractor count is small and irregular.
+It charges $6 per contractor per month with no base fee and bills only in months you actually pay someone, which beats base-fee competitors like OnPay ($49/month base) or Gusto Contractor ($35/month base) if your contractor count is small and irregular.

 What happens if the IRS decides a "contractor" was really an employee?
 Misclassification triggers back payroll taxes, unpaid overtime, and penalties, and states with an ABC test (like California) can force automatic reclassification.
 No payroll software makes this legal determination for you; it only stores the W-9s and payment trail that support your position if audited.